napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 - Remember that Level 1 headings (`#`) are treated as titles and removed
 - Use Level 2 headings (`##`) to create navigable sections

-### My custom .napari-hub files aren't being used

-Ensure that:

-- Your package is published to PyPI
-- You included the `Framework :: napari` classifier
-- Your plugin's `visibility` is not set to `hidden` (or is set to `public`)
-- Your package has a valid npe2 manifest (`napari.yaml`) with a `napari.manifest` entry point

-### Author information is incorrect

-The hub prioritizes author information in this order:

-1. `.napari-hub/config.yml` `authors` field
-2. `CITATION.cff` file
-3. `pyproject.toml` `authors` field

-Make sure you're updating the highest priority source that exists in your project.

 ## Best practices

 ### Write a compelling summary